-Beneficiary groups: Those organisations or groups of individuals who will benefit from the change that the project will deliver.
+Beneficiary groups: those organisations or groups of individuals who will benefit from the change that the project will deliver.

-Gantt chart: A chart that illustrates the project plan, including the timing of project outputs.
+Gantt Chart: a chart that illustrates the project plan, including the timing of project Outputs.
 This does not need to be in a specific software tool, but should show what will be done, by when and by who throughout the project duration.

-Grant Manager: ICF Consulting will be named as a Grant Manager in the accountable grant and will be the main point of contact for implementing partners.
+Grant Manager: ICF Consulting will be named as a Grant Manager in the Grant Agreement and will be the main point of contact for implementing partners

-Her Majesty's Government (HMG): The Government of the United Kingdom.
+Her Majesty's Government (HMG): The Government of the United Kingdom

-Impact: A higher-level strategic goal to which the project is expected to contribute.
+Impact: a higher-level strategic goal to which the project is expected to contribute.
 UK PACT's intended impact is accelerated emissions reductions in target countries.

-Input: The raw materials that provide the basis for a project.
+Input: the raw materials that provide the basis for a project.
 Inputs can include money, technical expertise, relationships and personnel.